sushil-great/Nana-Remix/README.md

 ## Userbot + Assistant for Telegram

-Currently work fine perfectly, but some features may give you error.
-Please report a bug to me if you facing any issues.
+A Modular Pyrogram Based Userbot with an Assitant

 ## Installation Guide

-See our documentation to get [Installation Guide](https://aman-a.gitbook.io/nana-remix).
+See our documentation to get [Installation Guide](https://nana.pokurt.me).

 ## Community